Machu Picchu one of the Seven Wonders of the World, featuring ancient Inca Terracing.

-One hike you should not miss is the the Beautiful Sun Gate at Machu Picchu also known as Intipunku.
+One hike you should not miss is the Beautiful Sun Gate at Machu Picchu also known as Intipunku.

-Intihuatana or the Hitching Post of the Sun; this carved rock was likely use by Inca astronomers to predict solstices.
+Intihuatana or the Hitching Post of the Sun; this carved rock was likely to use by Inca astronomers to predict solstices.

 Many archaeologists believe the Principal Temple was one of the main public temples at Machu Picchu, where large ceremonies would have taken place.

-Views of the amazing inca ruins that you cannot miss in your visit to Machu Picchu
+Views of the amazing Inca ruins that you cannot miss in your visit to Machu Picchu

 The temple of the Three Windows a highlight of your Machu Picchu tour and something you will see in many Machu Picchu pictures.